AndrewAMD/gist/markdowns/SierraChart/README_scribble.md

 # Sierra Chart Plugin for Zorro

+This plugin works both as a broker plugin to Zorro Trading Automation and as a client to Sierra Chart in order to:
+1) Get live market data, including market depth
+2) Get historical market data
+3) Trade algorithmically
+4) Track your trading account

+This plugin compiles into a DLL.
+Simply place it in Zorro's .\Plugin folder.

+## About Sierra Chart

 Sierra Chart is a trading platform with support for many brokers.

+Sierra Chart has a fully integ

+## Regarding Networking

+A Sierra Chart instance can be accessed locally or over the internet.

+This plugin only uses TLS encryption.
+Unencrypted connections are not supported by this plugin.

+## Dependencies

+This plugin depends on the following libraries:

+* Boost Asio 1.66 (for asynchronous network communications)
+* Boost UUID (to generate order Client ID's)
+* OpenSSL (for TLS 1.2 encryption)
+* zlib (optional historical data compression)
+* DTC Protocol library

 Ally Invest is an low-commission stocks and options broker for USA residents.
 Ally offers its users a REST API, which uses XML and JSON.
 Orders are placed in a FIXML-variant language.